Chris McCann: International career

 McCann has represented the Republic of Ireland at under-17, under-18 and under-19 level.

 He was first called up to the Republic of Ireland U21s for the matches against Montenegro and Bulgaria on 16 and 20 November 2007 for the 2009 European U21 Championship qualifiers.
 On the wake of his call-up Ireland U21 manager, Don Givens, stated that "Chris has been involved with Ireland at other age levels but this is his first call-up to the Under-21 panel.
 He is a good player and deserves a chance at this level".
-He was selected in the squad for the 1–0 defeat to Montenegro in Podgorica.
+McCann was selected in the squad for the 1–0 defeat to Montenegro in Podgorica.
 However, he had to withdraw due to an injury.
-This was unexpected news as he has played the week before against Preston North End after he had missed three games with a groin injury.
+This was unexpected news as he has played the week before against Preston North End after he had miss three games with a groin injury.

 McCann was again named on the bench for the second match against Bulgaria but opted out of the squad two hours prior to kick-off claiming it was a waste of his time being there.
 Don Givens criticised McCann saying, "I can never understand anybody that doesn't want to pull on the green shirt".
 He also added that this event could hinder McCann's future international career, "Will I pick him again?
 Would you?".
 Ireland went on to win the match in Athlone regardless of McCann's actions through a 90th-minute winner from the Watford midfielder John-Joe O'Toole.
 However, Givens later apologised for his criticism, "I take it back, its nice to see Chris developing into a player of true class".
-Despite smoothing things over with Givens he was never called up to the under-21s again.
-Since that event McCann has stated his desire to play for the full national side and hoped that his form for his club side could push him into Giovanni Trappatoni's squad.
+Despite smoothing things over with Givens, he was never called up to the under-21s again.

+Since that event, McCann has stated his desire on three occasions to play for the full national side and hoped that his form for his club side could push him into Giovanni Trapattoni's squad, but this never happened.

 Personal

+McCann is close friends with teammate Kyle Lafferty.
+Growing up, he supported Manchester United and idolised Andy Cole, who was his teammate at Burnley.
+On 11 June 2016, McCann married Gaynor Boult and together, they have two children.

 McCann earned his U.S. green card in February 2017.
 This status also qualifies him as a domestic player for MLS roster purposes.
+He lived in the United States for three years before moving back to England, due to his wife unable to settle in the country following the birth of their second child.